-Agencies shall ensure the funding is available for the contract services prior to executing a contract or an amendment that increases funding.
+Available funding.
+Agencies shall not execute a client service contract or amendment that increases funding unless funding is available for the contract services prior to execution of the contract or amendment.

 Agencies must identify the source and amount of funds to be used for the contract.
 If the contract is federally funded, state agency staff must ensure that the appropriate contract language regarding federal requirements is included in the contract.
-This includes suspension/debarment language, A-133 Single Audit language, and any other federal requirements appropriate for the fund source.
-Federal rules and regulations may also supersede state rules and regulations, and this should also be clear in the contract.
+This would include suspension/debarment language, A-133 Single Audit language, and any other federal requirements appropriate for the fund source.
+Federal rules and regulations may also supersede State rules and regulations, and this should also be clear in the contract.

-15.40.15.e Contract Signature
+16.20.15.e